lolilo/VisuaLisPy/README.md

 ####Lexical Analysis
 ------------------
 The first step in parsing is lexical analysis, in which we break up an input string into a sequence of meaningful words -- otherwise known as tokens.
-In a language like English, the words/tokens are basically separated by spaces, though punctuation characters should probably also be considered and also tokenized.
+In a language like English, the words/tokens are basically separated by spaces, though punctuation characters should probably also be considered and tokenized.

 We tokenize our raw Scheme input with the function [tokenize](https://github.com/lolilo/lispy_web/blob/master/scheme_interpreter/lis.py#L163).
 As Scheme's syntax is relatively straightforward (expressions clearly separated with parentheses on a single line, in contrast to JavaScript, which we will later cover), tokenizing an expression is simply a matter of splitting up a string on whitespace.
 For example, setting the variable n to 6 * 2,